 ctx: PermissionContext,

-topK: number = 20 // Over-fetch to account for post-filter drops
+topK: number = 20 // Over-fetch — post-filter will drop chunks

 ) {